explaingit

 TLDR

-A keyboard-driven Spotify client for the terminal that lets you browse playlists, search songs, and control playback without leaving the command line.
+A keyboard-driven Spotify client that lives entirely in your terminal, letting you browse playlists, search tracks, and control playback without a graphical app, with CLI scripting support.

 Mindmap